-The Pearson Edexcel Level 3 Advanced Subsidiary GCE in Religious Studies consists of three externally-examined papers.
-Students are required choose to three papers from a choice of four.
+The Pearson Edexcel Level 3 Advanced GCE in Religious Studies consists of three externally-examined papers.
+Students are required to choose three papers from a choice of four.

 Students must complete all assessment in May/June in any single year.